braice/MuMuDVB/doc/README.txt

 If you don't use the common_port directive, MuMuDVB will use the port 1234.

 [NOTE]
 By default, SAP announces are activated if you use this autoconfiguration mode.
-To desactivate them put `sap=0` after the `autoconfiguration=2` line.
+To desactivate them put `sap=0` in your config file.

 [NOTE]
 A detailled, documented example configuration file can be found in `doc/configuration_examples/autoconf_full.conf`